-Traditionally, a shallow depth of field translates to a nice lens with a wide aperture.
-High-end smartphones like the iPhone 5s or Nexus 5 have been getting better in this area — for instance, it's possible to get a shallow-ish depth of field on macro shots — but the general rule of thumb is that thin devices are limited by sensor area and the height of the optical stack on an ever-more-thin phone formfactor.
+Traditionally, capturing a shot with a shallow depth of field translates to needing a nice lens with a wide aperture.
+High-end smartphones like the iPhone 5s or Nexus 5 have demonstratively shown better results in this area — for instance, it's possible to get a shallow-ish depth of field on macro shots — but the general rule of thumb is that thin devices are limited by sensor area and the height of the optical stack on an ever-more-thin phone formfactor.

 Computational photography describes a growing research field where light may be captured, modified, or post-processed to achieve new effects, either in real-time or post-processing.
 One focused area of computer vision research deals with deconstructing scenes to understand depth.

 With depth data, a physically-based simulation of the bokeh effect of a lens aperture is possible.
 In doing so, each RGB pixel has a variable blur applied to it according to distance.
 Although a variable blur is not the same process by which a lens produces this physical phenomenon, an untrained eye might not notice the difference.
 A more complex problem is generating depth from a monocular camera.
 Below is a sample image by a colleague showing the original image (without post-processed blur) and extracted dense depth map.

 The HTC One M8 announced a few weeks ago similarly introduces a lens blur feature.
 This implementation relies on extra hardware: the M8 has two cameras on the back of the phone to enable stereo vision.
 In this case, the problem of solving for depth becomes tractable, but what's up with this new Google camera application?
 Indeed it is using a technique known to computer vision researchers as structure-from-motion (SfM).
 Speaking in terms of mobile photography, SfM does place a burden on the user, however.